babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 ## What is the Debug Window?

-It always stands by and wait for you call — either
+It always stands by and waits for you call — either

 * Swipe in from the right screen edge; or
 * Shake on any screen when there is no first responder (e.g. focused text field); or